daviddalpiaz/r4sl/index.md

 \begin{center}\includegraphics{wordmark} \end{center}

-Welcome to `R` for Statistical Learning!
+Welcome to **R for Statistical Learning**!
 While this is the current title, a more appropriate title would be "Machine Learning from the Perspective of a Statistician using `R`" but that doesn't seem as catchy.

 ## About This Book {-}